vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/vsan/8.0/README.md

-# vSAN 8 Security Configuration & Hardening Guide
+# vSphere 8 Security Configuration & Hardening Guide

-> [!NOTE]
-> The vSAN Security Configuration & Hardening Information is contained in the vSphere guidance.

 The VMware vSphere Security Configuration & Hardening Guide (SCG) is the baseline for hardening and auditing guidance for VMware vSphere itself.
 Started more than fifteen years ago, it has long served as the reference for virtualization administrators looking to protect their infrastructure.